mwiater/agon/README.md

 ### JSON Mode

 JSON mode is a constraint that can be applied to any of the other operating modes to force the language model to return its response in a valid JSON format.
-It works by adding a `format: json` parameter to the underlying Ollama API request.
+For Ollama hosts, it adds a `format: json` parameter to the underlying API request.
+For llama.cpp hosts, it sends OpenAI-style `response_format: {"type":"json_object"}` and relies on the server to honor it.
 This differs from other modes as it doesn't change the user interface or workflow but rather dictates the structure of the model's output.
 This is extremely useful for any task that requires structured data, such as data extraction, classification, or when the output of `agon` is intended to be consumed by another program or script that expects a predictable JSON structure.
 It can be enabled alongside Single-Model, Multimodel, Pipeline, and MCP modes.

 ![JSON Mode](.screens/agon_jsonMode_01.png)